wp-plugins/jm-avail-booking/readme.txt

 3. There are multiple calendar pages (one for each room) with a generic bookings form page.
 In this case there is only one contactform needed as in situation 2 there is a contactform for each calendar page.
 -The permalinks settings must be Post name.

--Set the  - Title of page with booking form – field in the settings (screenshot 6) to the name of the page with the generic bookings form.
+-Set the  - Title of page with booking form -field in the settings (screenshot 6) to the name of the page with the generic bookings form.

--Insert  into the page with the calendar  a link to the  page with the generic form, add to the link part the name of the room. e.g. <a href="http://localhost/wp/contact/voorkamer">Click here to book</a>
+-Insert  into the page with the calendar  a link to the  page with the generic form, add to the link part the name of the room. e.g. &lt;a href="http://localhost/wp/contact/voorkamer"&gt;Click here to book&lt;/a&gt;

-In this example -contact- is the title of the page with the form and – voorkamer- the name of the room.
+In this example -contact- is the title of the page with the form and -voorkamer- the name of the room.

 Import/Export